mearjuntripathi/CU-DSA-Technical-Tranining/Tree/Lecture1.md

 # Lecture 1

 ## Que 1: [Path Sum](https://leetcode.com/problems/path-sum/description/)
-Given the root of a binary tree and an integer targetSum, return true if the tree has a root-to-leaf path such that adding up all the values along the path equals targetSum.
+Imagine you're exploring a forest, where each node represents a treehouse, and the root is your starting point.
+Each treehouse has a certain amount of treasure (node value).
+Your goal is to find a path from the starting treehouse (root) to any other treehouse that doesn't lead to another (leaf).
+You want to determine if there exists a path where the sum of the treasure collected exactly matches a specific amount (targetSum).
+If such a path exists, return true.
 ```
-Input: root = [5,4,8,11,null,13,4,7,2,null,null,null,1], targetSum = 22
+Input: root = [5,4,8,11,null,13,4,7,2,null,null,null,1], targetAmount = 22
 Output: true
 ```
 ```